rmahidhar/CarND-Advanced-Lane-Lines/AdvancedLaneFinding.md

 Here's a [link to my video result](./project_video_annotated.mp4)

+###Discussion

+I started with the procedure discussed in the course videos and got a good results; however i observed in the videos the lane markings were significantly off from their true positions, typically when there was shadowing or change in road surface.
+The use of R and V channels instead of just S channel improved the lane markings significantly, i still see at few places the marking are bit off but not that significant.
+I understood the importance of relaying more on color channels and less on the gradients.
+The solution can be further improved by selecting the lanes based on the curvature, distance between the lines in addition to the coefficients averaging.

 ###Reflections

 This is an interesting project illustrating computer vision techniques for finding lanes; however the algorithm is not robust enough to work in all the conditions.
 The procedure worked properly on project video but not on challenge and harder challenge video.
 I had fun working on the project unlike the deep learning project where every thing is a black box.
 I'm sure i will have more fun working on the vehicle detection project which is an extension of this one.